webdriverio/codemod/README.md

 WebdriverIO Codemod [![Test](https://github.com/webdriverio/protractor-codemod/actions/workflows/test.yaml/badge.svg)](https://github.com/webdriverio/protractor-codemod/actions/workflows/test.yaml)
 ===================

-A codemod to transform test files into WebdriverIO tests.
-It can be used with [jscodeshift](https://www.npmjs.com/package/jscodeshift) and currently supports the following frameworks:
+This project contains various codemods to help migrating from either one major WebdriverIO version to another or from a specific framework to WebdriverIO.
+It can be used with [jscodeshift](https://www.npmjs.com/package/jscodeshift) and currently supports the following migrations:

-- [x] Protractor
+- [x] Protractor ▶️&nbsp; WebdriverIO (see [migration guide](https://webdriver.io/docs/protractor-migration))
 - [ ] _more will eventually follow, let us know which ones you would like to see_

+If you run into any issues during your migration please [let us know](https://github.com/webdriverio/codemod/discussions/new).

 ## Install